Trilogy of Error: Bart's day

 With Bart letting him borrow Lisa's bike, Milhouse takes Bart to a cave he has found, which is full of fireworks.
 The duo test some, but accidentally set fire to Dr. Nick's clinic.
-Bart and Milhouse hide in a building, but are caught by the police due to the fake address Marge gave them.
+Bart and Milhouse hide in a building, but are caught by the police because it actually has the phony address Marge reported.
 The police ask the boys to help them find the fireworks smuggler in exchange for avoiding juvenile detention.

 Bart and Milhouse find Fat Tony and his henchmen and surreptitiously offer to buy his fireworks.
 However, when Wiggum announces himself via the wire taped to Bart's stomach, Fat Tony realizes that they are undercover.
 Bart distracts him by lighting firecrackers before running off, so he chases the boys through the sewers until they emerge near Marge and Lisa.
 Having been chased down the street, Bart and Milhouse get cornered.
 To save them, Marge throws Linguo at the mobsters who proceed to taunt Linguo.
 Due to the gangsters' bad grammar, Linguo begins to short circuit and sparks from his body ignite nearby fireworks, causing Linguo to explode and his head to launch like a missile.

 Epilogue

 Fat Tony is arrested just as Homer arrives, but when Marge points out his severed thumb and Lisa's destroyed science project, Fat Tony proposes a solution: Lisa brings the mobsters to the science fair, and Legs successfully reattaches Homer's thumb while Lisa narrates the presentation for her class, earning her first place at the science fair.
-Marge remarks that it has been "one crazy day", causing everyone to laugh, but a distraught Mr. Teeny fears that the episode's plot made no sense and encourages the audience to "Tell the people".
+Marge remarks that it has been "one crazy day", causing everyone to laugh, but a fretful Mr. Teeny implores the audience to "tell the people" that the episode's plot made no sense.